-- C.1.1 Designs for new construction need not duplicate existing residential structures within the district.
-Ensure that each new structure is unique within the district. - C.1.2 When designing new structures, provide consistency and continuity by drawing upon common characteristics of historic non-residential structures located in the district or constructed in other parts of the city during the time of primary development of the district.
-Common characteristics include massing, wall cladding, entries, roof slope and form, and window/door styles.
-Place particular emphasis on the historic structures on the same street. - C.1.3 Avoid mixing incongruous architectural styles. - C.1.4 Respect the scale, proportions, historic patterns, and relationships of both principal and accessory structures along the same street and within the district. - C.1.5 Maintain the established height of those structures along the same side of the street. - .1 This guideline does not apply to Tulsa Public Schools properties. - C.1.6 Establish the height of the floor (finished floor elevation) between the minimum and maximum finished floor elevation of those structures along the same side of the street.
+- C.1.1 Designs for new construction shall not duplicate existing structures within the district.
+Ensure that each new structure is unique within the district. - C.1.2 When designing new structures, provide consistency and continuity by drawing upon common characteristics of historic structures in the district, placing particular emphasis on the historic structures on the same street.
+These include but are not limited to porches, entries, roof pitch and form, and window and door styles. - C.1.3 Avoid mixing incongruous architectural styles: for example, Prairie-style windows on a Colonial Revival-inspired house. - C.1.4 Respect the scale, proportions, historic patterns, and relationships of both principal and accessory structures along the same street and within the district. - C.1.5 Maintain the established height of those structures along the same side of the street. - C.1.6 Establish the height of the floor (finished floor elevation) between the minimum and maximum finished floor elevation of those structures along the same side of the street.